SpektreWorks/spektreworks.github.io/carrier_board/index.md

 4. Reboot the Pixhawk Cube
 5. Navigate to the **Config/Tuning -> Full Parameter List** Page.
 	* **Note:** If you are using a fresh installation of mission planner you will have to enable this page by setting **Config/Tuning->Planner->Layout** to **"Advanced"**
-6. Set the following parameter values click 'Write Params' :
+6. Set the following parameter values and click 'Write Params' :
 	* SERVO1_FUNCTION=37
 	* SERVO2_FUNCTION=38
 	* SERVO3_FUNCTION=35